Filter people:

-< Back to results
+Back to

-Hugh MacDougald
+About Hugh

-Hugh heads the Private Client department and specialises in estate planning, capital preservation, private and charitable trust administration, family equity issues, resolution of disputes over wills and trusts, capital tax advice and compliance, probate and related residential property services.
+Hugh heads the Private Client team and specialises in estate planning, capital preservation, private and charitable trust administration, family equity issues, resolution of disputes over wills and trusts, capital tax advice and compliance, probate and related residential property services.
 The department represents high net worth individuals and families, entrepreneurs, landed estates, UK and foreign domiciled trusts and individuals, executorships, charities, and a range of agents acting on behalf of incapacitated individuals, such as attorneys and deputies.

-Recent experience
+Recent Experience

 • Advising UK beneficiaries of a Swiss Anstalt on the Liechtenstein Disclosure Facility and tax considerations relating to the termination and distribution of a Liechtenstein anstalt to a UK resident beneficiary